mike-lischke/java2typescript/doc/features.md

 Because TS is single threaded (and workers cannot share objects) there's no need to support any of the synchronisation methods from Java.
 Synchronized blocks are converted to simple blocks, but the `synchronized` keyword is left as a comment in the target code to indicate that a block was originally used in multi threading scenarios and needed special attention.

 For the same reason there's no need to add `Hashtable` to the JRE shims as it is essentially just a synchronized `HashMap`.

+### <a name="async-file-operations">Asynchronous File Operations</a>

+For the same reason (no threads) it is not possible to implement asynchronous file operations (interruptible channels etc.).
+All of these operations are either synchronous or not implemented (based on the Node.js fs module).
+This also means it is not possible to interrupt a file/channel operation or wait for it.
+Maybe at a later point we can use async file APIs to emulate these things.

+### <a="memory-mapped-files>Memory Mapped Files</a>

+Memory mapped files require support from a native package (Node.js does not support them and in a browser they are totally out of scope).
+Since I don't want to add such a dependency (like to [mmap](https://www.npmjs.com/package/mmap)) there's no support this feature.

 ## <a name="symbol-resolution">Symbol Resolution and Import Resolvers</a>